hip-satomi/ObiWan-Microbi/Readme.md

 ## Installation

 ObiWan-Microbi can be installed on your local system, network servers or cloud setups.
-For small instances and testing local installations or server computers are recommended.
+For small instances and testing, desktop computers or server computers are recommended.
 For large-scale setups, we recommend a cloud solution.

 The installation is performed once on your system.
 Afterwards, you can access the services in your local network with any computer, notebook, tablet or smartphone.